lucyparsons/OpenOversight/CONTRIB.md

 with the password `terriblepassword`.

 The provisioning step already does this, but in case you need it, in the `/vagrant/OpenOversight` directory, there is a script to create the database:

 `~/oovirtenv/bin/python create_db.py`

-If the database doesn't already exist, `create_db.py` will set it up.

 In the event that you need to create or delete the test data, you can do that with `~/oovirtenv/bin/python test_data.py --populate` to create the data